henryhale/pixsim/docs/index.md

 will execute each instruction in the ISA, is designed and tested using test programs written in our assembly-like language.

+> [!NOTE]
-> [!NOTE] Each component of this simulation uses web technologies: HTML, CSS,
+> Each component of this simulation uses web technologies: HTML, CSS,
 > JavaScript/TypeScript and primarily designed for desktop use.
 This allows for
 > easy and quick access for everyone on any platform using a web browser.
 It
-> implies that the limitations(like performance) of the simulation are tightly
+> implies that some limitations(like performance) of the simulation are tightly
 > bounded by browser's abilities.

 ## Table of Contents